Abarim Publications' online Biblical Greek Dictionary

 νικη

-The form νικη (nike) used marvelously in John's first letter, where John writes, "For whatever is born of God overcomes the world; and this is the victory that has overcome the world: our faith" (1 John 5:4; and see our article on the word πιστις, pistis, meaning faith, for more on this).
+Our noun νικη (nike) occurs only once in the New Testament, but rather spectacularly in the First Letter of John's: "For whatever is born of God overcomes the world; and this is the victory that has overcome the world: our faith" (1 John 5:4; and see our article on the word πιστις, pistis, meaning faith, for more on this).